Equipment Management

 What Is an Asset Register, and Why Is It Important?

-An asset register is a comprehensive database that streamlines effective financial management of business assets, reduces unnecessary costs, extends the operational life of assets, and assists with various asset compliance and tax matters.
-The significance of an asset register is indisputable – it deters theft or misplacement, ensures precise financial records, and assists businesses in sustaining accurate financial records and maximising asset utilisation.
-Creating an asset register requires you to identify all your assets, assign unique tags or codes, and record their details in a centralised system.
+An asset register is a centralised database that supports the financial management of business assets, cuts unnecessary costs, extends the operational life of assets, and helps with compliance and tax matters.
+It also deters theft and misplacement, keeps financial records accurate, and pushes asset utilisation higher.
+Building one comes down to three moves: identify all your assets, assign each a unique tag or code, and record the details in one central system.

-Proper asset register maintenance can help businesses accurately estimate the salvage value of their assets, which is the estimated resale value of an asset at the end of its useful life.
+A well-kept register also lets you estimate the salvage value of each asset, the resale value you can expect at the end of its useful life.

 Expert advice